 Eligibility for a telecommuting agreement is based primarily on the responsibilities and autonomy of the actual job.
 Full- or part-time employees in good standing, with positive employee evaluations on file, may be considered.
 Some jobs more readily accommodate a telecommuting agreement, while others do not.
 Positions that might generally lend themselves to this situation (1) utilize discretionary authority and independent action; and (2) maintain a low percentage of time spent performing routine, manual, or clerical work; and (3) do not require use of fixed library assets, equipment, or material that cannot leave the premises.
-The Library will not be responsible for operating costs, home maintenance, cell phone, internet, or any other incidental costs associated with the use of the employee's residence.
-(Adopted 11-13-96; Last Revised 6-15-21, Effective 7-1-21)
+(Adopted 11-13-96; Last Revised 5-21-19, Effective 7-1-19)